 Mucuna Pruriens is a potent testosterone booster and androgen receptor activator, thus one of the best of natural supplements to stimulate facial hair growth.

 Micronutrient optimization is a no-brainer.

-Your hair follicles use vitamins and minerals (micronutrients) as co-factors and building blocks to produce the actual facial hair.
+Your hair follicles use vitamins and minerals (micronutrients) as co-factors and building blocks to produce facial hair.